Kamus SABDA Mobile

 Sample sentences: Somebody ----s something; Somebody ----s something to somebody

-Derived forms noun extension5, noun extensor1
+Derived form noun extension5, noun extensor1

 Sample sentences: Somebody ----s something